 Remember, you’re creating content for someone.
 Think about what they need and want before you create something for them.
 Put yourself in their shoes.

-- Is it scannable and easy to read?
+• Is it scannable and easy to read or watch?

 Is it right for your organization?